nicolaskruchten/nicolaskruchten.github.io/_posts/2015-08-22-family-trees.md

 ![](http://nicolas.kruchten.com/images/lepage_bandet.jpg)

 My mother-in-law's parents lived in Saskatchewan and had 15 children, so when we went to visit some of them, it was easy to get confused!
-I wanted to build a compact graphic that would show all of their descendants.
+Luckily my aunt-in-law Jeanne d'Arc had a nicely-organized Word doc I could use to build a compact graphic that would show all of their descendants.
 This kind of chart is traditionally laid out linearly and fans out extremely widely so I tried a radial approach instead.
 I represented the time dimension as well by laying out nodes according to their year of birth.
 I later found a [paper describing a similar approach][paper], although my layout was computed differently.

 I built this using the [d3][d3] library and the [final output is available here][lb] with the [source on Github][gh].
 I coloured the nodes according to their generation, to add some visual diversity and to help the eye track across the circle, and I limited the labels to first names, in order to keep things compact.
 I also limited the individuals to just the descendants: no spouses.